Quick overview:

 Basic idea

-Right-clicking on the "My Computer" icon displays a context menu with more or less meaningful entries.
+When you right-click on the "My Computer" icon, you get a context menu with more or less meaningful entries.
 The basic idea was to add your own extensions to this context menu by modifying the entries.
 You can also take the opportunity to manually clean out this menu, as this key is often misused by providers to establish themselves in the system.

 During my research on the Internet, I came across several articles on the subject whose procedures and results did not satisfy me.
 The paths were too branched, were deleted or otherwise overwritten by RegCleaners or simply did not work.
 In search of a solution in an exposed and comprehensible position, this path was created.